 Expiratory wheezing means that the wheeze happens on an exhale of breath.
 Inspiratory wheezing is a wheeze on the inhale.

 Wheezing can be either expiratory, inspiratory, or both.
-Expiratory wheezing is more common and may mean that a person has a mild blockage causing the wheezing.
+Expiratory wheezing is

 If people have both expiratory and inspiratory wheezing, this may be because their airways are narrower, and it could indicate a more severe issue.